zzzprojects/docs/entityframework-dynamicfilters.net/pages/documentations/filters/disable-filter.md

 ## Description

-DisableFilter selectively disable the filter which is globally enabled.
+DisableFilter selectively disables the filter which is globally enabled.

 ```csharp